mohae/randchars/README.md

 This version uses the stdlib's `crypto/rand` package.
 The `Generator` caches a number of random bytes.
 The cache is refilled whenever it is exhausted.
 This speeds up the process of generating random characters.
 If a local `Generator` is being used, the cache size can be specified by using the `NewGenerator()` func.

 For convenience, a thread-safe package level `Generator` is provided.

+This supports of the character set ranges supported by `randchars.Generator` an `randchars.Base64`.

 ## License
 MIT Licensed.
 See the LICENSE file.